christorange/rxcellent/README.md

 - Added the logic for cart implementation.
 - Added frontend test cases.
 - Added the logic and implementation for Doctor UI.

+**Ignacio Joaquin Moral - Requirements Leader**

+- Requirements:
+    - Generated User Stories in Pivotal Tracker
+    - Kept track of User Stories completion
+- Backend:
+    - Generated Prescription Model, Controller, and Route
+    - Generated some tests for Prescription Model and API
+- Documentation:
+    - Updated Management Plan in SPPP for Iteration 3
+    - Created and Updated Requirements in SPPP
+    - Created Class Diagrams for SDD
+    - Updated Database Design in SDD for Iteration 3
+    - Created Business Logic Diagrams in SDD